mfractor/mfractor.github.io/docs/index.md

  * Via Slack: Drop in to chat anytime in the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor).
  * Via Email: Shot an email to hello@mfractor.com

+###Thank You!

+Slowly, I am building the ReSharper for Xamarin Studio and I'm thrilled that you have joined me on the journey.

-Finally, thank you for installing and using MFractor.
+Thank you for installing and using MFractor.
 It means the world to me.

 Matthew Robbins - Creator of MFractor. ✌️